schovi/create-chrome-extension/README.md

 # Webpack Chrome extension

+- Bootstrap project for developing any Chrome extensions.
+- Currently supports Backgrond, Popup, Content, Developing on **https** websites, Assets
-Bootstrap playground for developing Chrome extensions with all javascript features like [NPM package manager](https://www.npmjs.com/), [Webpack](http://webpack.github.io/), [Babel](https://babeljs.io/), [React](https://facebook.github.io/react/) and almost everything you want.
+- With all javascript features like [NPM package manager](https://www.npmjs.com/), [Webpack](http://webpack.github.io/), [Babel](https://babeljs.io/), [React](https://facebook.github.io/react/) and almost everything you want.

 ## Installation

 1. `npm install`
 2. `npm install gulp -g`
+  - if there is problem with missing gulpfile, uninstall `npm uninstall gulp -g` and install again.
+You have probably old non-babel compatible version

 ## Usage

-You can do anything in src/ as you wish, except following:
-- Only javascripts directly in src/ can be used as entry points in your manifest.json
-- src/manifest.json is processed and updated by package.json (name, description and version) and scripts have to point into src/xxx.js

-If you want to change behaviour of development environment you can edit dev-env/ directory
+- Whole repository (package) is simple example extension.
+- Check `src/manifest.json` for basic usage of background script, content script and popup.
+- Background, content and popup informations are extracted and converted into development environment for extension.
+- Ofcourse they can be "compiled" into production extenstion crx file too.
+- Your codebase belongs only to `src` directory
+- In your scripts you can use **npm packages, babel, react (jsx), styles (with preprocessors) and any modern javascript feature** you know.

 ## How to run development environment